letsencrypt/boulder/docs/CONTRIBUTING.md

 ## Flag-gating features

 When adding significant new features or replacing existing RPCs the `boulder/features` package should be used to gate its usage.
-To add a flag a new `const FeatureFlag` should be added and its default value specified in `features.features` in `features/features.go`.
+To add a flag, a new `const FeatureFlag` should be added and its default value specified in `features.features` in `features/features.go`.
 In order to test if the flag is enabled elsewhere in the codebase you can use